gfazioli/mantine-parallax/README.md

 This component is created on top of the [Mantine](https://mantine.dev/) library.

-It allows to create a parallax effect with any content.
-In particular, you can use this component to create the typical Apple TV Card effect.
+Despite the `Parallax` component allowing you to create the famous **Apple TV Card** effect, you can use this component to manipulate the perspective and rotation of an element.
+It is also possible to act on the skew of the element and disable the parallax effect when hovering with the mouse.

 You can find more components on the [Mantine Extensions Hub](https://mantine-extensions.vercel.app/) library.